AllenDang/gTexViewer/README.md

 ### Viewing Channels

+- Press `1` to return to normal view
-- Press `R` to view red channel only
+- Press `2` to view red channel only
-- Press `G` to view green channel only
+- Press `3` to view green channel only
-- Press `B` to view blue channel only
+- Press `4` to view blue channel only
-- Press `A` to view alpha channel only
+- Press `5` to view alpha channel only
+- Press `6` to swap red and green channels
+- Press `7` to swap red and blue channels
+- Press `8` to swap green and blue channels
+- Press `C` to cycle through all channel modes

+### Other Controls

-- Press `Esc` to return to normal view
+- Press `R` to recalculate layout and fit images to viewport

 ### Command Line Usage